-The farmers in Onna village put up this deterant to keep the crows from coming back.
+The farmers in Onna village put up this deterrent to keep the crows from coming back.

-Crows can be viscous predators.
+Crows can be vicious predators.
 They often harass other birds, showing off their strength.

 These intelligent birds work as a team to get what they want.
 I have personally seen them raid baby birds from the nest.
 I have seen them fly away with juvenile woodpeckers, rails and swallows.

-Crow taking the okinawa woodpecker from the nest
+Crow taking the Okinawa woodpecker from the nest © Shawn Miller